Research in Genetics

 New Policy: Due to the increased demand for Research in Genetics, students will be accepted into the lab for credit for two semesters at a time.
-Students with excellent performance and those planning to complete an Honors Thesis will be allowed to return the following year.
+Students with excellent performance, including those planning to complete an Honors Thesis, will be allowed to return the following year.

-My laboratory is currently full for Fall 2013 for students wishing to register for Research in Genetics.
-We have space in Fall 2013 for new Freshmen and Sophomores interested in obtaining an informal experience with our group.
+My laboratory currently has limited space available for Fall 2016 for students wishing to register for Research in Genetics.
+We also have space for students interested in obtaining an informal experience with our group.

 Honors in Genetics

 We welcome students interested in conducting Honors Research.
 Some prior projects: